jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 ## Applicability

 **Note:**  This Incident Response Plan applies to systems for which Bixal Solutions and third party contractors.
-Individual systems may have a tailored version of this Privacy Incident Response Plan or in some cases a completely unique Privacy Incident Response Plan will be developed.
+Individual components may have a tailored version of this Privacy Incident Response Plan or in some cases a completely unique Privacy Incident Response Plan will be developed.
 All Bixal Solutions employees are aware of the procedures outlined herein.